This Caravan Tours’ blog will explore some interesting Vasco Nunez de Balboa facts.

 The significance of Vasco Balboa to the people of Panama is huge.

 Today along Panama City’s bay front, visitors can see the statue of Vasco Balboa.
 In this bronze monument, donated by the King of Spain, Balboa is standing on top of the world holding a sword in his right hand and a large Spanish flag in his left.
-The statue pays tribute to Balboa as he is claiming the Pacific Ocean for the Kingdom of Spain.
+The statue pays tribute to Balboa as he is claiming the Pacific treasures for the Kingdom of Spain.
 Perfectly manicured lawns and gardens in Vasco Núñez de Balboa Park, along Balboa Avenue, beautifully surround the Balboa statue.

 In addition to the Balboa statue: